Jose Mourinho adamant arrogance not to blame for Tottenham defeat at Man Utd

 Portuguese suffers 2-1 defeat - his first since taking charge of Spurs - on return to former employers Man Utd; Ole Gunnar Solskjaer salutes season-best performance and match-winner Marcus Rashford

-Jose Mourinho insists arrogance was not to blame as his perfect start as Tottenham head coach coming to an end at the hands of former employers Manchester United.
+Jose Mourinho insists arrogance was not to blame as his perfect start as Tottenham head coach came to an end at the hands of former employers Manchester United.

 Spurs travelled to Old Trafford on the back of a three-game winning streak masterminded by Mourinho since his sensational succession of Mauricio Pochettino.